supergis/SMPP/README.md

 =========================================
 SuperMap Parallel Processor
 -----------------------------------------
-A parallel toolset to process geodataset.
+A parallel toolset for process geodataset.
 =========================================

 smu:	supermap ugc lib for python.